Applicant and offer holder FAQs

 Meeting the offer

-If you meet the conditions of our offer your place will be confirmed automatically and an Induction Guide will be sent to you from the Admissions Office.
+If you meet the conditions of our offer your place will be confirmed automatically and a Welcome Guide will be sent to you from the Admissions Office.
 An email will be sent to you asking you to confirm your acceptance on the course – please make sure you follow the instructions contained in the email.

 Insurance Offer Holders